Sunday, June 29, 2008

 Near the end of proofing, preheat oven to 400˚F. Position a rack in the center of the oven.

 Bake for 10 minutes, then rotate the pan so that the side of the braid previously in the back of the oven is now in the front.
-Lower the oven temperature to 350˚F, and bake about 15-20 minutes more, or until golden brown.
+Lower the oven temperature to 350˚F, and bake for about 15-20 minutes more, or until golden brown.
 Cool and serve the braid either still warm from the oven or at room temperature.
-The cooled braid can be wrapped airtight and stored in the refrigerator for up to 2 days, or freeze for 1 month
+The cooled braid can be wrapped airtight and stored in the refrigerator for up to 2 days, or frozen for 1 month

 Tips